Moonsploit/ckaub-shim/README.md

 After downloading/building a daub shim, download & open the [Chrome Recovery Utility](https://chromewebstore.google.com/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm?pli=1). <br />
 ![image](https://kxtz.dev/reco-util.png)
 <br />
 Click the Settings icon in the top right, and select Use Local Image.
-Select the quicksilver shim, and then select your usb drive/sd card.
+Select the daub shim, and then select your usb drive/sd card.

-After it is done flashing, go on your chromebook and enter developer mode, then go back to recovery mode and plug in the quicksilver drive and press esc+↻+⏻ to boot the shim.
+After it is done flashing, go on your chromebook and enter developer mode, then go back to recovery mode and plug in the daub drive and press esc+↻+⏻ to boot the shim.

 ### CREDITS:
 [Kxtzownsu](https://github.com/kxtzownsu) - creating kvs builder